jvalcher/termfu/README.md

 ## Contributing

 ### General Guidelines
-- For any significant contributions outside of minor patches, open an issue first for approval and discussion.
+- For any significant contributions outside of minor patches, open an issue first.
 - Bug fixes, optimizations, new debugger implementations, new plugins are welcome.
 - Blank space and comment PRs have a high probability of being closed.
 - Use existing code conventions.